 Alberto Rigettini is a poet, playwright, screenwriter, freak-show barker.
-Host of “Spoken Word Paris” and of the fight club “Writers Get Violent”.
-In 2011 he’s been awarded for The Lorca in Translation Competition, the Troubadour International Poetry Prize and included in the Anthology “Strangers in Paris: New Writing Inspired by the City of Light” by Tightrope Books.
-In the last 7 years he lived in London, Milan, Rome, San Francisco, New York, Malaga and Paris and he is writing a poetry book in 4 languages and 5 settings: London, Spain, Italy, U.S. and France.Here’s a sample taken from the London Chapter: Fulbourne St, Whitechapel, East London Our bathtub is so close to the tube that the whole room trembles as it passes.
+Long time a main host of “Spoken Word Paris” he still returns to host occasionally.
+Also host of The Poetry Brothel Paris and the fight club “Writers Get Violent”.
+In 2011 he was awarded , the Troubadour International Poetry Prize at The Lorca in Translation Competitionand.
+Also included in the Anthology “Strangers in Paris: New Writing Inspired by the City of Light” by Tightrope Books.
+In the last 10 years he has lived in London, Milan, Rome, San Francisco, New York, Malaga and Paris and he is writing a poetry book in 4 languages and 5 settings: London, Spain, Italy, U.S. and France.Here’s a sample taken from the London Chapter: Fulbourne St, Whitechapel, East London Our bathtub is so close to the tube that the whole room trembles as it passes.
 In this tame earthquake the train has come, I came, the train’s gone.
 You wash your cheek with the foam and you ask me: “Are you happy now?”
 Another train rumbles and we watch each other trembling, flickers on water.
 You swim on my side, just turning your back.
 The bathtub is so small and this town so cold.
 We aided each other with no trace of love.
 Two minutes later we are trembling again.
 Here’s the monologue which I use to open the fights in Writers Get Violent: (A remix from)

 The Sentimental Boxer